 It may help prevent people from asking you for money if they don’t know how much you received.

-Speak with an Experienced California Personal Injury Attorney First
+Schedule a Free Consultation with an Experienced California Personal Injury Attorney First

-We can negotiate on your behalf when provisions in the agreement, including a confidentiality clause, are not in your best interest.
+We can negotiate on your behalf when provisions in the settlement agreement, including a confidentiality clause, are not in your best interest.

 We’ve recovered hundreds of millions in compensation for clients just like you.
 With our 40 years of experience, we are equipped to guide you through your case.

-Contact us today online or call (707) 518-4783 for a free case review
+Contact us today online or call 707-426-5300 for a free case review.

 Our Fairfield, California Office Location